 The objective of this course is to give students an overview of the contemporary Japanese policy-making process at the state level.
 To understand policy-making process this course will provide foundational knowledge of Japanese politics: (1) the bureaucracy; (2) the party system; (3) the parliamentary system; (4) interest groups; (5) trade unions; and (6) relationships among politicians, bureaucrats, and business executives.
-As part of this course's objective, I will utilise the "Koizumi Structural Reform in the 2000s" and the "Hatoyama's politician-led policy-making" as case studies.
+As part of this course's objective, I will utilise the "Koizumi Structural Reform in the 2000s" as a case study.
 In the process of reform, we can better comprehend complex relationships between the 'reformer' prime minister, his allies, young reformer politicians and bureaucrats, resistance forces (zoku giin and bureaucrats), and interest groups.
 Also, we can examine several networks between politicians, bureaucrats, and industry, and the methods for decision-making in Japanese policy-making process, such as nemawashi (prior consultation) and chosei (reconciliation).
 In line with the objectives laid out in this course, students are expected to understand Japanese style organisations and human behaviour in them.